-The exact three steps you need to simplify your business by identifying your roles, your needle movers, your time, socks, and how to handle those tasks, delegate them, do them, grow through them and find the simple path to success for your business.
+The exact three steps you need to simplify your business by identifying your roles, your needle movers, your time sucks, and how to handle those tasks, delegate them, do them, grow through them and find the simple path to success for your business.

 Every single thing that I failed that was complicated, too many emails, too complicated of an offer, too many tasks, too many areas of focus, too many social platforms, too many meetings, too much of everything over video editing, overthinking over-complicating.
 And the truth is is that if it’s not simple, it’s not going to work.

-And so yesterday I used some of that thinking time.
-I use that six hours just to think.
-And I just, literally, before I got in the car, I was like, okay, if I could solve a problem today, if I could get clarity on a situation today, how would I do it?
+And so yesterday I use that six hours driving just to think.
+And literally, before I got in the car, I was like, okay, if I could solve a problem today, if I could get clarity on a situation today, how would I do it?
 And I was like, I’ll just think about it.
-I was like, what’s the problem?
+What’s the problem?

-And.
-I was missing the mark.
-I was focusing on the wrong things and I hadn’t given myself enough time for like a feedback loop to reflect or to think, and to think through what could potentially be happening.
+And I was missing the mark.
+I was focusing on the wrong things and I hadn’t given myself enough time for a feedback loop to reflect, and to think through what could potentially be happening.
 I was being really reactive to it all.
-And I was, I was thriving through it.
-Like not thriving.
-I was functioning through it, but not thriving.
+And I was NOT thriving through it.
+I was functioning through it.

-So I’m going to go into each one of these.
-So number one clearly define your company queen bee role.
-So what is the queen bee role of your company?
+What is the queen bee role of your company?
 Now, if you don’t know what a queen bee role is, you need to go read clockwork by Mike Michalowicz , as soon as possible clockwork by Mike Michalowicz and go hit up a social and tell him I sent you cause I’m a big fan of his, he doesn’t know me, but I’m a big fan.
 I read all of his books and recommend them.
 But basically the queen bee role is what the core competency of your company is.
-That it’s the one thing.
-That moves the needle that you do, that your company does that the collective of all your employees together or yourself is moving this path for your company, your queen bee role.
+It’s the one thing you do that moves the needle, that your company does that the collective of all your employees together or yourself is moving this path for your company, your queen bee role.

 And he’ll also hit the importance, but basically it’s just like a beehive, right?
 Like the queen bee has one job and the entire, the entire, I don’t know.
 What do you call, a group of bees?
 Is that a hive or a swarm?
 The entire family of bees entire job is to protect that queen bee because without her, they can’t thrive and survive.
 And then each one of those bees has their own queen bee role.
 Well protecting the company queen bee role and that each one of those bees could be, you know, one of them has to gather food or gather water or be on the lookout or,be a personal security guard for the queen bee.